ABEDAVIDscripts/Workforce_Analytics_Using_Excel/README.md

 2. Conduct business analysis to answer key questions about the data.
 3. Create visualizations to uncover trends and relationships.
 4. Build a comprehensive dashboard for quick insights.
-5. Provide actionable insights and recommendations based on the findings.
+5. Provide actionable insights based on the findings.

 <br>
 ### Dataset